 What If an Employee Works a Compressed Workweek (e.g., Four 10-Hour Days a Week)?

 As with employees who work a standard workweek, there is no requirement that an employer provides an employee on a compressed workweek schedule with paid or unpaid time off on a holiday.
 Employers who utilize a compressed workweek have generally taken one of three approaches to eligibility for holiday pay.

 - Some employers pay only for holidays occurring on the employee’s regularly scheduled workday.

-- On the other hand, some employers allow the employee to take a substitute holiday on a day when he or she would otherwise have been required to work if the holiday falls on a day the employee is not scheduled to work.
+- Some employers allow the employee to take a substitute holiday on a day when they would otherwise have been required to work if the holiday falls on a day the employee is not scheduled to work.

-- Finally, other employers prefer to have employees who work a compressed work week on the job at least four days a week pay for the holiday even if the employee is not scheduled to work that day, thus giving the employees an extra day of pay.
+- Some employers prefer to give employees who work a compressed workweek (at least four days a week) pay for the holiday, even if the employee is not scheduled to work that day.
+This gives the employees an extra day of pay.

 It's worth noting that as long as the employer follows its own written policy consistently, any approach selected by an employer is acceptable.